Handheld game console

 A handheld game console, or simply handheld console, is a small, portable self-contained video game console with a built-in screen, game controls and speakers.
 Handheld game consoles are smaller than home video game consoles and contain the console, screen, speakers, and controls in one unit, allowing players to carry them and play them at any time or place.

 In 1976, Mattel introduced the first handheld electronic game with the release of Auto Race.
 Later, several companies—including Coleco and Milton Bradley—made their own single-game, lightweight table-top or handheld electronic game devices.
 The first commercially successful handheld console was Merlin from 1978, which sold more than 5 million units.
 The first handheld game console with interchangeable cartridges is the Milton Bradley Microvision in 1979.

 Nintendo is credited with popularizing the handheld console concept with the release of the Game Boy in 1989 and continues to dominate the handheld console market.
 The first internet-enabled handheld console and the first with a touchscreen was the Game.com released by Tiger Electronics in 1997.
-The Nintendo DS, released in 2004, introduced touchscreen controls and wireless online gaming to a wider audience, becoming the best-selling handheld console with over 150 million units sold worldwide.
+The Nintendo DS, released in 2004, popularized touchscreen controls and wireless online gaming, becoming the best-selling handheld console with over 150 million units sold worldwide.
+(Note: Despite Nintendo Switch has a higher sales since 2025, it's widely considered as a hybrid console rather than a traditional handheld.)

 History

 Timeline

-This table describes handheld games consoles by generation, with over 1 million sales.
-No handheld achieved this prior to the fourth generation of game consoles.
-This list does not include dedicated consoles, such as LCD games and the Tamagotchi.
+This table describes handheld game consoles that have over 1 million lifetime sales, classified by console generations.
+This list does not include dedicated consoles (such as LCD games and the Tamagotchi) except those before fourth generation, as no handheld consoles achieved this milestone before this generation.